-applications [Akyildiz et al. 2002; Wu 2005; Wang et al. 2010; Bhuiyan et al. 2013b].
-Structural health monitoring (SHM) is also becoming a prominent application of WSNs in the interest of public safety, e.g., smart buildings, bridges, smart aircrafts, dams, etc. These consist of physical components (see Figure 1).
+Wireless sensor networks (WSNs) have been deployed in a wide variety of applications related to public safety, such as military surveillance, intrusion detection, and tracking applications [Akyildiz et al. 2002; Wu 2005; Wang et al. 2010; Bhuiyan et al. 2013b].
+Structural health monitoring (SHM) is also becoming a prominent application of WSNs in the interest of public safety, for instance, smart buildings, bridges, smart aircrafts, dams, etc. These consist of physical components (see Figure 1).
 Current implementation costs and time for a wired sensor network are high, making the realization of a large-scale network prohibitively expensive.
 Compared to the wired network-based systems, WSN-based SHM systems with optimized control techniques are believed to have the potential to offer not only a healthy and comfortable environment, but also lower maintenance costs and time.
 Such a system is a typical example of a complex cyber-physical system (CPS) [Hackmann et al. 2013].
 However, the nature of SHM poses many new challenges to resource-constrained WSNs.

 First, sensor placement plays a key role in SHM, according to the civil and structural engineering (CSE for short) domains [Beygzadeh et al. 2013; Li et al. 2010; Yi et al. 2011].
 Sensors have to be placed at critical locations that are of the CSE's importance, and provide the health state accurately.
 These placement methods require significant domain knowledge along with SHM complexity.
-Conversely, sensor placement in generic WSN applications is often assumed to be random, uniform, on grids, tree, polygon, etc. With these sensor placement methods, effective SHM may not be possible.
-Because the spatial information to describe the dynamic behavior of a structure or sensitivity of events of interest (e.g., damage) is not sufficient at many locations.
+Conversely, sensor placement in generic WSN applications is often assumed random, uniform, on grids, tree, polygon, etc. With these sensor placement methods, effective SHM may not be possible because the spatial information to describe the dynamic behavior of a structure or sensitivity of events of interest (e.g., damage) is not sufficient at many locations.

 Second, wired sensor networks are usually deployed for SHM by the CSE domains.
 Only a few justify the use of WSNs, where sensors are often required to transmit data to a central server (or a sink) [Ceriotti et al. 2009; Araujo et al. 2012; Hackmann et al. 2012; Li et al. 2013; Linderman et al. 2010; Farrar and Worden 2012].
-By using either single-hop or multi-hop communication techniques, data transmission over a large structure is extremely difficult and costly.
+By using either single-hop or multihop communication techniques, data transmission over a large structure is extremely difficult and costly.
 These techniques bear the common problem of relying on the sink (bottleneck).